 "river basin district" means a river basin district established by the European Communities (Water Policy) Regulations, 2003 (S.I.
-No. 722 of 2003);
+No. 722 of 2003) or any amendment thereof in relation to the establishment of river basin districts;

 "slurry" includes-

 - (a) excreta produced by livestock while in a building or yard, and - (b) a mixture of such excreta with rainwater, washings or other extraneous material or any combination of these, of a consistency that allows it to be pumped or discharged by gravity at any stage in the handling process but does not include soiled water;